 At the upcoming PAN (14-21 november) Ubbens Art (booth 112) offers several rare symbolist

-which might interest the readers of this website.
+works which might interest the readers of this website.
 One of them is Et Satan conduit le Bal by Karel de Nerée about which Sander Bink wrote the text below, which we reproduce here with kind permission of the author and mr. Ubbens.

 C.K.H. de Nerée tot Babberich (Dutch, 1880-1909) ‘Et Satan conduit le Bal’.
 [1903]; East Indian ink on paper, 35,1 x 8,3 cm.